plongrigg/searchbox/README.md

 ## Getting Started
 ### Prerequisites

-This component requires that the project in running Angular 10+.
+This component requires that the project is running Angular 10+.

 As well as the usual Angular packages that are automatically installed, please ensure that your project also has the following optional Angular packages correctly installed.